Ryan Pedon: Playing career

 Pedon played college basketball for Wooster under head coach Steve Moore.
 He won the Bear Award in 2000 for a player who exhibits leadership, courage and character to the team.

 He graduated in 2000 from Wooster with a degree in communications.
 In 2002, he earned his master's degree from Miami (OH) in sports organization.

 Coaching career

 Known for his strong Ohio roots, Pedon started his coaching career at Miami (OH) as a graduate assistant.
 He became the director of basketball operations for Kent State before returning to Miami (OH) in 2005.
-While at Miami the second time.
 He left in 2010 to be an assistant coach under former Marquette assistant coach Tod Kowalczyk.

 In 2013, he was hired as the assistant to the head coach by Illinois.
 He worked under John Groce during this time, a friend of future boss Chris Holtmann.
 He became known as a good recruiter in the state of Ohio and an offensive-minded coach.
 In 2015, he joined Chris Holtmann at Butler.
 He left with Holtmann to join his hometown team, Ohio State, in 2017.
 On March 4, 2022 he was announced as the Illinois State men's basketball coach.